 “I was stupid, without knowledge.”
 (73:22)

 The first and most important step towards becoming a wise and discerning person is to realize what you don’t know.
 “A shy person does not learn,” teaches Pirke Avot 2:6.
-It is only through acknowledging one’s limitations and asking questions that one gains knowledge.
+It is only through acknowledging your limitations and asking questions that you gain knowledge.
 It takes courage to say that you don’t know the answer rather than stupidly bluffing your way down a blind alley.
 In the end, the long term benefit of gaining knowledge outweighs the short term embarrassment of admitting ignorance.